zzxwill/oss/intl.en-US/Utilities/ossftp/Quick installation for OSS FTP.md

 -   Linux/Mac: [ossftp-1.0.3-linux-mac.zip](http://docs-aliyun.cn-hangzhou.oss.aliyun-inc.com/assets/attach/32190/cn_zh/1523340041580/ossftp-1.0.3-linux-mac.zip?spm=a2c4g.11186623.2.5.bqHidZ&file=ossftp-1.0.3-linux-mac.zip)

-    Because Python 2.7 or 2.6 is installed on Linux and Mac systems by default, the installation packages for Linux and Mac do not contain an executable Python program, but only relevant dependent libraries.
+    Because Python 2.7 or Python 2.6 is installed on Linux and Mac systems by default, the installation packages for Linux and Mac do not contain an executable Python program, but only relevant dependent libraries.

 ## Running {#section_brg_bqt_vdb .section}